 Neves, meanwhile, was verbally committed to Notre Dame coming out of high school, but not long after had stopped playing soccer in what he described as an “emotional rollercoaster.”

-Viola and Neves may operate in different areas in the field, but the two, along with fellow eligible transfers Steven Catudal, Jose Andres Veizaga and Juan Camilo Abella, have been critical in helping the team add new players that could be leaders from day one.
+Viola and Neves may operate in different areas on the field, but the two – along with fellow eligible transfers Steven Catudal, Jose Andres Veizaga and Juan Camilo Abella – have been critical in helping the team add new players that could be leaders from day one.

-Those problems involve returning the program to the Big East Tournament, a feat which the program has inched closer to achieving in recent years, but one it will fall short of doing again this year.
-It is also an achievement in which Neves, Viola and company relish the opportunity to be the group that brings Seton Hall back to prominence.
+Those problems involve returning the program to the Big East Tournament, a feat which the Pirates have inched closer to achieving in recent years, but one that the team will fall short of doing again this year.
+And while the achievement of postseason soccer remains agonizingly elusive, Neves, Viola and company relish the opportunity to be the group that brings Seton Hall back to prominence.

-“Some people would look at it like, you know I don’t want to go there, they’ve struggled,” Neves said.
-“Well, on the other hand I was like, let me see if I can be that person that can fix things, or at least help things improve.”
+“Some people would look at it like, you know I don’t want to go there, they suck,” Neves said.
+“Well, on the other hand, I was like, ‘Let me see if I can be that person that can fix things, or at least help things improve.’”